newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 6. Build the application with SAM using `sam build`.

     You might see a few warnings, but the build process will complete.
-Once finished, you will see Build Succeeded in the terminal.
+Once finished, you will see `Build Succeeded` in the terminal.
 If the build fails, get some assistance from the presenters.

 **Stage 3** Deploy the CloudFormation stack with SAM following these steps.

-1. Refresh your Cloud9 IDE page.<b> Note: This step is needed to create new temporary credentials valid for 15 minutes.</b>
+1. Refresh your Cloud9 IDE page.<b style="color:red"> Note: This step is needed to create new temporary credentials valid for 15 minutes.</b>

 2. Use guided deployment with SAM by using `sam deploy --guided`